abelidze/lua4gba/README.md

 * Lua uses some other `libc` functions, but all of them are easy to replace, if you want to get rid of it in order to have a very small system.

-Credits
+License
 -------------------------------------------------------------------------------

+`lua4gba` is an open-sourced software licensed under the [MIT License](https://opensource.org/licenses/MIT).

+This project also uses some parts of third-party libraries listed below:

-- Torlus, original author of this port.
+- Lua4gba by Torlus, original author of this port.
     - https://torlus.github.io/

-- Lua team.
+- Lua 5.0.2, Lua team.
     - https://www.lua.org/

-- Damian Yerrick, for GBFS.
+- GBFS, Damian Yerrick.
     - https://pineight.com/gba/#gbfs